Four Seasons Hotels and Resorts: History

 Canadian businessman Isadore Sharp founded Four Seasons in 1960.
 While a young architect working for his father, Sharp designed a motel for a family friend; its success motivated him to try creating his own hotel.
 He bought a large parcel of land in a run-down area of Toronto and planned a stopover for business travelers; the Four Seasons Motor Hotel opened in 1961 with initial investors, Murray Koffler, Fred Eisen, and Eddie Creed.

 Four Seasons built more hotels, including the 1963 Inn on the Park, a $4 million two-story resort hotel in suburban Toronto that housed Canada's first discothèque.

-Upscale luxury became part of the brand when the company expanded to London.
+Upscale luxury became part of the brand when the company expanded to London, England.
 When a developer approached Four Seasons about building a hotel in London, Sharp planned it to compete with the city's old-world, elite hotels, such as Claridge's and The Connaught.
 The Inn on the Park hotel in London opened in 1970.

 The lead consultant was the architecture firm Aedas.

 In 1974, cost overruns at the Four Seasons Hotel Vancouver nearly led the company into bankruptcy.
 As a result, the company began shifting to its current, management-only business model, eliminating costs associated with buying land and buildings.
 The company went public in 1986.
 In the 1990s, Four Seasons and Ritz-Carlton began direct competition, with Ritz-Carlton emphasizing a uniform look while Four Seasons emphasized local architecture and styles with uniform service; in the end Four Seasons gained market share.

 Built in 1986, Four Seasons Hotel Austin is a nine-story hotel on 2.3 acres of land on the Lady Bird Lake's north shore.
 In 1997, Four Seasons Hotel Austin became the first hotel to have "a high-speed wireless Internet network" after Wayport, Inc. set it up there for testing wireless Internet networks.
 The hotel hosted Queen Elizabeth II in 1991 when she visited Texas.
 It was acquired by Anbang Insurance Group from the Blackstone Group for $359.7 million in 2016.